jaredforth/ChromaticMethod/README.md

 #### 4.1 User Interfaces

-The user interface of this application will feature a standard navigation bar at the bottom of the screen with the following tabs: Key Analyzer, Chord Finder, Scale Finder, About.
-Each of the first three will contain a brief description of what the tool does, and an input box for the user to enter their search query into.
-One the user enters their input, the subsequent screen will have a the name of the chord, key, or scale, a diagram of the musical relationship of that element to the rest of the key, and an image of the notation.
+The homepage will be the entry point for the application, with all 12 keys shown.
+Once a key is selected, The user interface of this application will feature a standard navigation bar at the bottom of the screen with the following tabs: Key Analyzer, Scale Finder, and Chord Finder.
+The former will present an overview of the key with the major scale and diatonic triads, as well as a search function that will be added the next release.
+Both of the latter will present a listing of the chord and scale options, from which the user can select.

 #### 4.2 Home